aws-solutions-library-samples/guidance-for-migrating-tabular-data-from-amazon-s3-to-s3-tables/README.md

 <a name="emrsizes"></a>
 ### EMR Cluster Sizes

 Provided below is the list of EMR Clusters that are deployable from the CloudFormation template.
-This decision is based off of the organization requirements.
+The cluster sizes are designed to meet general workloads.
+To get assistance with proper cluster sizing, based upon your migration needs, contact your account team to engage an Analytic specialist.

 Available Instance Classes for EMR based upon Size: